CharterMitch/Robot-F5-LTM/README.md

 increase operational agility and return test results to operations faster for upcoming code versions.

-## F5.py module
+## F5Rest.py module

-A module that uses bigsuds to configure and gather information from an F5 appliance.
+A module that uses the F5 REST API to configure and gather information from an F5 appliance.

-### To Do
-- Figure out best way to connect to mulitple F5s with context switching.
+## IxLoadRobot.py module

+A module that uses the IXLoad REST API to load tests local to the server and run them.

 ## Polatis.py module

 A module that allows modifying Polatis cross-connects using robot keywords.

-I believe test cases relying too much on CLI inputs and variable replacement are difficult to read, understand and modify when many of the commands in test cases should be moved to Robot keywords.
+# BUGS Folder

+Specific bug tests for the F5 platform are placed in the /bugs folder.
+To disable a specific test (in any folder) add an _ in front of the file name.

+# Generic Robot Guides

-Here is the "How to Write Good Test Cases" Robot guide:
+"How to Write Good Test Cases":

 https://github.com/robotframework/HowToWriteGoodTestCases/blob/master/HowToWriteGoodTestCases.rst